NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 9.md

 Someone from the crowd answered him, "Teacher, I brought my son to you.
 He has a spirit that makes him unable to speak.

 ###### 18
-Whenever it seizes him, it throws him down, and he foams at the mouth, grinds his teeth, and becomes rigid.
+Whenever it seizes him, it throws him down, and he foams at the mouth, grinds his teeth, and becomes [[Word Definitions/Rigid.md|rigid]].
 I asked your disciples to drive it out, but they couldn't."

 ###### 19
 He replied to them, **"You unbelieving** **generation, how long will I be with you?
 How long must I put up with you?
 Bring him to me."**